za3k/short-programs/README.md

 ---
 Reports number of pomodoros completed to beeminder.
 Usage: `pomdoros NUM-POMODOROS DESC`

+print.index
+---
+Prints a file remotely, or prints from stdin if no file is given.
+Will not work in isolation, needs a remote program

 pull-requester
 ---
 (Obsoleted by git-hub command) Create a new pull request on github for the current github project